 - Furthermore, do they care that they normally only wait 45 seconds or that they occasionally have to wait 180 seconds?

-While average delay is a potentially useful internal metric, it is difficult to tie it to any outcome goal and therefore rarely belongs on a performance management scorecard.
+While average delay is a potentially useful internal metric, it is difficult to tie it to any outcome objective and therefore rarely belongs on a performance management scorecard.
 On the other hand, since customers tend to remember their most negative experiences, ‘longest delay of any one caller’ is usually a better quantitative indicator of customer satisfaction.

 Unfortunately, an informal (and very unscientific) survey leads me to believe that the most popular metric in the call center remains ‘average length of call’.
 The shorter, the better.
-Sigh.
-I can’t speak for the rest of you but I would rather have it take 10 minutes for a rep to answer my question clearly and completely than get off the phone quickly only to discover that I have to call back for more information.
+I can’t speak for the rest of you but I would rather have it take 10 minutes for a rep to answer my question clearly and completely than to get off the phone quickly only to discover I have to call back for more information.

 So why the continued disconnect between their objectives and their metrics?
 Despite a continued evolution toward a unified contact center, I think the answer primarily stems from the fact most organizations still consider their call centers as overhead, rather than a potentially strategic asset.
 Therefore, any investment in the call center must be justified as lowering long-term costs (an efficiency argument) instead of improving customer satisfaction, market awareness, or competitive intelligence (effectiveness arguments).